Gaguchi/django_multivendor/cloudflare/cloudflare-tunnel-setup.md

 ## 4. Configure the Tunnel

-Create a configuration file at `~/.cloudflared/config.yml` or in the project directory:
+Create a configuration file named `cloudflared-config.yml` in the `cloudflare` directory of your project:

 ```yaml
 # Config for Cloudflare Tunnel